SEL-Columbia/blog.formhub.org/2013-06-26-ensure-complete-data-protection-with-encrypted-forms.markdown

 1. Open ODK Briefcase.
 *  PULL the encrypted form  to your PC.
 See how to PULL forms from formhub in our previous post [Formhub now supports ODK briefcase](http://blog.formhub.org/2013/06/27/formhub-supports-odk-briefcase/)
+*  The encrypted form is decrypted only during export.
+Go to the ‘Export Tab’ and specify the PEM private key to decrypt the form.